Skip to content

 }

-The main program only needs to use dlsym(h, "create_plugin_api") to get PluginAPI*, and it can seamlessly call plugin functions without worrying about C++ name mangling.
+The main program only needs to obtain the PluginAPI* via dlsym(h, "create_plugin_api") to seamlessly call plugin functions, without worrying about C++ name mangling.

-When the author was hand-crafting a PDF viewer and preparing to build a plugin system, they got burned by this.
-As discussed in previous blog posts, C++ compilers mangle symbol names (name mangling).
-The natural solution is to export a C-style interface using extern "C", or to use the approach mentioned above.
+When I was hand-writing a PDF viewer and preparing to implement a plugin system, I ran into this issue.
+As discussed in my previous blog posts, C++ compilers perform name mangling on symbol names.
+The natural solution is to export a C-style interface using extern "C", or use the solution mentioned above.

-Check the exported names (using dumpbin /EXPORTS or nm), verify that the calling convention matches (__stdcall changes the exported name), and check whether C++ name mangling is being used.
-The author recommends __declspec(dllexport) + extern "C".
+Check the exported names (using dumpbin /EXPORTS or nm), verify that the calling conventions match (__stdcall changes the exported name), or check if C++ name mangling is being used.
+I recommend using __declspec(dllexport) + extern "C".